Skip to main content

 Frequently Asked Questions

-- Only on extension or basement work, not internal renovations.
-The streets within 300-500 metres of the Thames at Woolwich sit on reclaimed alluvial land — the original Thames flood plain was reclaimed during the 18th and 19th centuries.
+Only on extension or basement work, not internal renovations.
+The streets within 300 to 500 metres of the Thames at Woolwich sit on reclaimed alluvial land, where the original Thames flood plain was reclaimed during the 18th and 19th centuries.
 The subsoil is typically soft alluvial clay with poor bearing capacity above stiffer London Clay below.
-Where any extension or basement work is part of the renovation, foundations need to reach competent strata — typically 1.8-2.5 metre trench-fill or short bored piles to depths of 3-6 metres.
-A ground investigation (£800-£1,500) is essential before committing to below-ground work.
-Adds £4,000-£10,000 to extension cost on reclaimed-land sites compared with the firmer ground further from the river.
+Where any extension or basement work is part of the renovation, foundations need to reach competent strata, typically 1.8 to 2.5 metre trench-fill or short bored piles to depths of 3 to 6 metres.
+A ground investigation is essential before committing to below-ground work on reclaimed-land sites.

-- Three reasons.
-First, we know the SE18 stock — Victorian terraces with layered services from rental-property history, reclaimed-land foundations near the river, the Royal Arsenal conservation area boundary, and Crossrail uplift effect on property values.
+Three reasons.
+First, we know the SE18 stock: Victorian terraces with layered services from rental-property history, reclaimed-land foundations near the river, the Royal Arsenal conservation area boundary, and the Crossrail uplift effect on the area.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler work, structural engineer calculations included for past alteration remediation, and Building Control sign-off on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Woolwich Property Renovation